 Selection of Award Recipients

-Successful applicants will be selected based on the merit of their abstract, CV, and personal statement; every effort will be made to notify awardees by the end of Jan.
-2019.
+Successful applicants will be selected based on the merit of their abstract, CV, and personal statement; every effort will be made to notify awardees by early Feb.
+2020.

 Conditions and Logistics